RealConrad/42so-long/README.md

    ```
    ld: warning: directory not found for option '-L/Users/<user>/.brew/opt/glfw/lib/'
    ```
-Type `which brew`, and change the the BREW variable in the Makefile
+Type `which brew` in a terminal, and change the the BREW variable in the Makefile
   ```
   BREW = <your-brew-directory>
   ```